Legio IV Scythica: Roman–Parthian Wars and Roman–Sassanid Wars

-The IV Scythica took part in the Parthian campaign of Trajan, As well as the war against the Parthians (161–166 CE).
-Between 181 and 183 CE, Septimius Severus acted as the commander of the Eastern legions, and he later relied on the power of said legions to become the next Roman Emperor.
+The IV Scythica took part in the Parthian campaign of Trajan, As well as the war against the Parthians (161–166 AD).
+Between 181 and 183 AD, Septimius Severus acted as the commander of the Eastern legions, and he later relied on the power of said legions to become the next Roman Emperor.
 The legion's former commander, now Emperor, Semptimus Severus would lead another campaign against the Parthians.
 This campaign also used the IV Scythica.
-The legion was most likely involved in the eastern campaign of Caracalla in 219 CE.
+The legion was most likely involved in the eastern campaign of Caracalla in 219 AD.

 Revolt and disappearance

-The legion disappeared from Roman historiographical sources after 219 CE, when their commander, Gellius Maximus, rebelled against Emperor Elagabalus and proclaimed himself Emperor, but was defeated.
+The legion disappeared from Roman historiographical sources after 219 AD, when their commander, Gellius Maximus, rebelled against Emperor Elagabalus and proclaimed himself Emperor, but was defeated.
 However, according to Notitia Dignitatum (XXXIII), in the early 3rd century, the IV Scythica was still active in Roman Syria, camped in Orese.
 It is possible this legion participated in the campaigns of Severus Alexander and Odaenathus against the Sassanids.